 About Play Frank

-Launched in 2014, Play Frank is a multi-platform operator, and one of those casinos that does a pretty good job of offering games to suit all types of player.
+Play Frank was launched in 2014 and is a multi-platform operator, one of those casinos that does a pretty good job of offering games to suit all types of player.

 With its bright, bold design, and blue-and-white colour scheme suggesting snow-capped mountains, this casino presents games from a host of software providers – you can choose from 1500 activities.

 You’ll also find 24/7 multilingual support plus an innovative rewards scheme.